-Professor Cory; Associate Lutey.
+Professor Cory; Associate Lutey; Assistant Savery

 1. Introduction to Modern Thought.
 Especially for lower division students, but open to all.
+A study of man's place in the universe in the light of contemporary thought; the making of earth; the origin and nature of life; mind and behavior; values.
 Upper division students may obtain upper division credits on the basis of extra reading and conferences.
 Five credits; autumn, spring.

-Cory, Lutey, Savery.
+Corey, Lutey, Savery.
 11. Introduction to the Study of the Fine Arts.
 Five credits; winter, summer.
-(Upper division students may obtain upper division credits on the basis of extra reading and conferences.)
+Upper division students may obtain upper division credits on the basis of extra reading and conferences.
 Cory, Lutey, Savery.